Tepper School of Business

 Academic Standing and Actions

-The Tepper School believes that each student can be successful in their academic pursuits.
-Each student’s academic pathway is unique and the Tepper School is committed to partnering with students as they learn and grow as future business leaders.
-At the end of each semester, a student's academic progress and performance is reviewed to determine student standing in the next academic semester.
-Academic actions support student success and create opportunities for students to reflect and utilize additional campus resources.
+The Tepper School believes that each student can be successful in their unique academic pursuits.
+The Tepper School is committed to partnering with students as they learn and grow.
+At the end of each semester, a student's academic progress and performance is reviewed to determine academic standing in the next academic semester.
+The academic actions support student success and create opportunities for students to reflect and utilize additional campus resources.

 Academic Progress

-Students who are not making adequate progress toward the degree, demonstrated either through QPA or semester course load, may receive a concern notification.
-Receiving the letter of concern notifies students that they need to engage with their advisor to reflect on their academic performance, address their progress, and determine a plan for success.
-Students who receive a letter of concern are required to complete an Academic Success Plan with their advisor (instructions are included in the notification).
+Students who are not making adequate progress toward the degree, demonstrated either through QPA or semester course load, will receive an academic concern notification.
+Receiving the letter of academic concern notifies students that they need to engage with their advisor to reflect on their academic performance, address their progress, and determine a plan for success.
+Students who receive a letter of academic concern are required to complete an Academic Success Plan with their advisor (instructions are included in the notification).

-Students with a semester QPA below 2.0 and/or did not earn at least 36 factorable units are reviewed for departmental probation.
-Students with a cumulative QPA below 2.0 may also be placed on probation.
-When a student is placed on probation, the Tepper School identifies expectations during the upcoming semester to support student success that must be met.
-Students on probation are required to complete an Academic Success Plan with their advisor (instructions are included in the notification).
-Students with probation status are not permitted to overload.
+Students with a semester QPA below 2.0 and/or did not earn at least 36 factorable units are reviewed for academic warning.
+Students with a cumulative QPA below 2.0 will also be placed on academic warning.
+When a student is placed on academic warning, the Tepper School identifies expectations during the upcoming semester to support student success that must be met.
+Students on academic warning are required to complete an Academic Success Plan with their advisor (instructions are included in the notification).
+Students with academic warning status are not permitted to overload.

-Students with probation status are reviewed by the Tepper School at the end of their probation semester.
-Students will return to good standing when they meet their probation expectations, earn at least a 2.0 semester QPA, complete at least 36 units, and earn a cumulative QPA at or above 2.0.
+Students with academic warning status are reviewed by the Tepper School at the end of the semester.
+Students will return to good standing when they meet their academic warning expectations, earn at least a 2.0 semester QPA, complete at least 36 units, and earn a cumulative QPA at or above 2.0.

 Academic Suspension (University Status, Department Decision)

-Students who do not meet their probation requirements qualify for academic suspension.
-When a student is academically suspended, the Tepper School remains committed to student success and works with students on suspension throughout the suspension in targeted ways to ensure a successful return and sustained recovery during their CMU career.
+Students who do not meet their academic warning requirements may receive a one-year academic suspension.
+When a student is academically suspended, the Tepper School remains committed to student success and works with students on academic suspension throughout the time period to ensure a successful return and sustained recovery during their CMU career.
 When a student is placed on academic suspension, they must meet with their academic advisor and the assistant dean to develop a plan for their future success.
-There are three phases that define the support: phase one (immediately after academic suspension decision); phase two (during the academic suspension); phase three (preparing for the return).
-Information about these phases is provided in the academic suspension notification.
-Each phase includes advisor outreach to check-in with the student.
-While on academic suspension, there are impacts for students to be aware of while away.
+While on academic suspension, there are impacts for students to be aware of while away from their CMU studies.

 To return from academic suspension, the Tepper School requires the student to submit material for review to determine a student’s eligibility to return.
 Information about the materials required to return from academic suspension and the deadline for submission are communicated within the academic actions letter.
 (University Suspension Policy)

-Following an academic suspension, Tepper School students return on final probation.
-When a student is placed on final probation, conditions are identified during the final probation semester that must be met to support student success.
-Students on final probation are required to complete an Academic Success Plan with their advisor (instructions are included in the notification) and follow additional conditions outlined by the Tepper School.
-Students with final probation status are reviewed by the Tepper School at the end of the semester.
-Failure to meet final probation conditions may lead to an academic drop from the Tepper School.
+Following an academic suspension, Tepper School students return on final academic warning.
+When a student is placed on final academic warning, conditions are identified during the final academic warning semester that must be met to support student success.
+Students on final academic warning are required to complete an Academic Success Plan with their advisor (instructions are included in the notification) and follow additional conditions outlined by the Tepper School.
+Students with final academic warning status are reviewed by the Tepper School at the end of the semester.
+Failure to meet final academic warning conditions may lead to an academic drop from the Tepper School.

 Drop (University Status)

-Drop means permanent expulsion from the Tepper School.
-This normally follows a student’s failure to meet minimal academic performance while on final probation following academic suspension.
+Drop means permanent separation from the Tepper School.
+This follows a student’s failure to meet minimal academic performance while on final academic warning following academic suspension.

 Appeals